3rs1n4cti0n/MusicPlayerApp-JDK-17-/README.md

 - [Flutter](https://github.com/flutter/flutter)

-The project has been tested and developed in 1080 x 1920 resolution and API 27.
+The project has been tested and developed in 1080 x 1920 resolution and API 27 on Android 8.1.